 - Keep an eye out for delivery vehicles on the road, and note business names in order to research job opportunities.

 - Some employment agencies work with companies that need to recruit drivers.
 Research potential agencies via Google search.
-Fuze HR Solutions Inc, Revolution Staffing, and Labour Point are just three employment agencies within the GTA that can help applicants find work as a local delivery and courier service driver.
+Fuze HR Solutions Inc, and Revolution Staffing are two employment agencies within the GTA that can help applicants find work as a local delivery and courier service driver.

 - Check out employment services.